cenzy/Social-Computing-DVC-assignment/README.md

 4. Now the dataset and the model are retrieved.
 Try to change some parameters into params.yaml and do `dvc repro`.
 See the pipeline's dag using `dvc dag` commands.
 Alternately do not download the dataset and the model but do `dvc repro` to execute the original experiment.
+5. See the result metrics doing `dvc metrics show`

 ## How to compare experiments
 1. Change the parameters into params.yaml and do `dvc repro` to execute again the experiment.